kadojs/kado/README.md

 on port `3000` of your local machine, example: `http://localhost:3000`.

 See [kado.org](https://kado.org) for more guides and examples.

+## Features

+* Create servers that produce websites, APIs, or anything really.
+* Create back ends for existing applications and save resources.
+* Build command line applications quickly.
+* Trusted by applications serving billions of page views.
+* 0 external dependencies.
+The buck stops here!
+* Libraries for most common application needs.
+* Thoroughly tested, continuously integrated, actively developed.
+* Make your own framework in just a few minutes!
+* Code is peer reviewed, openly developed, openly licensed.
+* Assertion, validation, and test running built in.
+* LGPL 3.0 License.
+Use Kado where you need it.
+* Easily setup web servers to replace Apache, NGINX, and others.

 ## Kado Library List